 Name Predefined value Description data_path data/storage Specifies the data storage path.
-Multiple paths are separated with common RocksDB example corresponds to one path. minimum_reserved_bytes 268435456 Specifies the minimum remaining space of each data storage path.
-Whe lower than this standard, the cluster data writing may fail.
-This configur measured in bytes.
-The default value is 1073741824, namely, 1GB. rocksdb_batch_size 4096 Specifies the block cache for a batch operation.
-The configuration is me rocksdb_block_cache [4] Specifies the block cache for $BlockBasedTable$ .
-The configuration is mean megabytes. engine_type rocksdb Specifies the engine type. rocksdb_compression 1z4 Specifies the compression algorithm for RocksDB.
-Optional values are 124, 1z4hc, zlib, bzip2, and zstd. rocksdb_compression_per_level \ Specifies the compression algorithm for each level. enable_rocksdb_statistics false When set to false, RocksDB statistics is disabled. rocksdb_stats_level kExceptHistogramOrTimers Specifies the stats level for RocksDB.
-Optional values are $\tt kExceptHistog$ $\tt kExceptTimers$ , $\tt kExceptDetailedTimers$ , $\tt kE$ enable_rocksdb_prefix_filtering false When set to true, the prefix bloom filter for RocksDB is enabled.
-Enablifilter makes the graph traversal faster. rocksdb_filtering_prefix_length 12 Specifies the prefix length for each key.
-Optional values are $\ 12 \ $ and $\ 16 \ $ . configuration is measured in bytes. enable_partitioned_index_filter - When set to true, it reduces the amount of memory used by the bloom some random-seek situations, it may reduce the read performance.
+Multiple paths are separated with corresponds to one path. minimum_reserved_bytes 268435456 Specifies the minimum remaining space of each data storage path.
+We lower than this standard, the cluster data writing may fail.
+This confidence is 1073741824, namely, 1GB. rocksdb_batch_size 4096 Specifies the block cache for a batch operation.
+The configuration is rocksdb_block_cache 4 Specifies the block cache for BlockBasedTable.
+The configuration is \boldsymbol{r} megabytes. engine_type rocksdb Specifies the engine type. rocksdb_compression 1z4 Specifies the compression algorithm for RocksDB.
+Optional values at 1z4, 1z4hc, zlib, bzip2, and zstd. rocksdb_compression_per_level \ Specifies the compression algorithm for each level. enable_rocksdb_statistics false When set to false, RocksDB statistics is disabled. rocksdb_stats_level kExceptHistogramOrTimers Specifies the stats level for RocksDB.
+Optional values are kexceptHis kexceptTimers, kexceptDetailedTimers, kexceptTimeForMutex, and kall enable_rocksdb_prefix_filtering true When set to true, the prefix bloom filter for RocksDB is enabled.
+Enfilter makes the graph traversal faster but occupies more memory. enable_rocksdb_whole_key_filtering false When set to \ensuremath{true} , the whole key bloom filter for RocksDB is enabled rocksdb_filtering_prefix_length 12 Specifies the prefix length for each key.
+Optional values are $\ \ \ \ \ \ \ $ configuration is measured in bytes. enable_partitioned_index_filter - When set to true, it reduces the amount of memory used by the bloc some random-seek situations, it may reduce the read performance.